SchwarzIT/onyx/.changeset/bold-clubs-clean.md

 - also support passing `popoverOptions.label` to correctly define a different label for the popover than for the input itself
 - fix: truncate input value if its too long
 - fix: prevent popover from overlapping label if opened to the top
+- fix: use correct label gap when using skeleton in compact density